bazel-contrib/rules_nodejs/docs/Core.md

 Specify no explicit versions.
 This will download and use the latest NodeJS that was available when the version of rules_nodejs you're using was released.
-Note that you can skip calling `node_repositories` in your WORKSPACE file - if you later try to `yarn_install` or `npm_install`, we'll automatically select this simple usage for you.

 ### Forced version(s)